mrbusche/backseatfan.com/_posts/2010-07-21-brett-favre-interview-with-usa-today.md

   <blockquote>
     <p>
-      &#8220;After almost nine weeks, it's not where I would like it to be, but I'm working at it,&#8221; he said. &#8220;Maybe it never gets to where I want it to be.
-Forty years old … three surgeries … that's all you need to know.'&#8221;
+      "After almost nine weeks, it's not where I would like it to be, but I'm working at it," he said.
+"Maybe it never gets to where I want it to be.
+Forty years old … three surgeries … that's all you need to know.'"
     </p>
   </blockquote>